isomerpages/moe-evergreensec/_co-curricular-at-evg/CCA Clubs & Societies/Digital Media Club.md

 ![DMC SG75](/images/dmc%20sg75.jpg)

 **N.E.Mation 2021**
-N.E.mation! is a competition for youths to express their notions on Total Defence through animation.
-All DMC members participate in this competition every year.
 In 2021, one of the teams was selected for Top 20 Finalists category.

 **N.E.Mation 2020**